JosephByronLane/SortingAlgorithms/README.md

+# What is this?

-A few sorting algorithms I made a while ago.
+A few sorting algorithms I made a while ago for my algorithms class at college.

+Nothing fancy, just hand written algorithms from my beginner python days.